-The liver may be congested or have poor health in people who are overweight or obese, high cholesterol, diabetes, or even people with normal weight who follow westernized diets with abuse of flour, sugars, bad fats and toxic like alcohol or tobacco.
+The liver may be congested or have poor health in people who are overweight or obese, high cholesterol, diabetes, or even people with normal weight who follow westernized diets with abuse of flour, sugars, bad fats and toxics like alcohol or tobacco.
 The most extreme case of these situations is the appearance of fatty liver, but it can also manifest with indigestion, flatulence, headache or irritable character.

-A liver cleansing will allow the liver to regain its health and increase the vitality of the organism.
+A liver cleansing will allow the liver to recover its health and increase the vitality of the organism.
 During this meal plan, the consumption of lemon is highly recommended as it enhances the ways of purifying the liver and helps to digest food better.
 A depurative infusion of bitter chamomile with lemon is usually taken.
 Rosemary infusions are also excellent for this purpose.